ObzenFlow/obzenflow-fsm/README.md

 ## Theoretical Foundation: Mealy Machine with Modern Extensions

-You might be curious how obzenflow_fsm relates to traditional state machine theory.
+You might be curious how ObzenFlow FSM relates to traditional state machine theory.
 At its core, this implementation is closest to a **Mealy machine** with some practical adaptations for async Rust.

 ### Core Mealy Machine Characteristics